ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/managers_guide.md

 ### What assumptions does the analysis make?

-Transparency of our analysis increases trust.
+Transparency of analysis increases trust.

 * You should record assumptions and caveats of the analysis close to the code.
 * You must communicate these to users when releasing results from the analysis.